fdogmz/cleaning_data/README.md

 # cleaning_data

-This repo contains different files necessary for the evaluation of of the course Getting and Cleaning Data.
+This repo contains different files for the evaluation of the course Getting and Cleaning Data.

 The goal of the project was to create a table summarizing the data generated in the study described in